aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ## PREFACE

 Software systems are created for different domains and using various technologies.
-But they share similar rules of architecture.
-These rules are about ordering and assembling the building blocks of programs.
+But they share similar rules of architecture: rules are about ordering and assembling the building blocks of programs.
-They are universal regardless time and system types.

 ## PART I. INTRODUCTION

 Getting software working is easy.
-Kids produce working code.
-Students start businesses based on a few lines of PHP code.
-Juniors make their tasks done.
-The code they produce may not be pretty; but it works.
-It works because getting something to work – once – is easy.
+Kids, students and juniors create programs.
+The code they produce may not be pretty, but it works because getting something to work – once – is easy.

 Gettings software right is hard.
 It requires knowledge, skills that most programmers don't take time to develop.
 It requires high level of and discipline and didication that most programmers never dreamed they'd need.
 It takes a passion for the craft and the desire to be a professional.

 When your software is done right: